MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 While we don't yet have our statistical tools to fully address this question on our own, we can comprehend the conclusions of the published analysis: there was compelling evidence of harm by stents in this study of stroke patients.

+\BeginKnitrBlock{importantbox}<div class="importantbox">**Be careful.**
-**Be careful:** Do not generalize the results of this study to all patients and all stents.
+Do not generalize the results of this study to all patients and all stents.
 This study looked at patients with very specific characteristics who volunteered to be a part of this study and who may not be representative of all stroke patients.
 In addition, there are many types of stents and this study only considered the self-expanding Wingspan stent (Boston Scientific).
-However, this study does leave us with an important lesson: we should keep our eyes open for surprises.
+However, this study does leave us with an important lesson: we should keep our eyes open for surprises.</div>\EndKnitrBlock{importantbox}

 \index{data!stroke|)}